oganm/CV/cv.md

 ------------
 **NeuroExpresso:** A web application for visualization of gene expression data in brain cell types.
 Available at [neuroexpresso.org](http://neuroexpresso.org/).

+**markerGeneProfile:** An R package for calculation of marker gene profiles as described in [Mancarci et al. (2017)](http://www.eneuro.org/content/4/6/ENEURO.0212-17.2017).
+Available at [github.com/PavlidisLab/markerGeneProfile](https://github.com/PavlidisLab/markerGeneProfile).

 **VASCO:** A web application for visualization of gene expression data from single cell RNA sequencing experiments.
 Developed for HackSeq hackaton.
 Available at [hackseq.github.io/vasco](https://hackseq.github.io/vasco/).

 **Impact Replays:** A web application for visualization play-by-play data from football games.
 Developed for SportsHack hackaton.
-Available at [daattali.com/shiny/cfl](http://daattali.com/shiny/cfl/)
+Available at [daattali.com/shiny/cfl](http://daattali.com/shiny/cfl/).

+**Misc.
+Bioinformatics related R packages:** I have been maintaining various R packages aimed at making life easier for myslef and other bioinformaticians.
+See [github.com/topics/ogan-bio](https://github.com/topics/ogan-bio) for a full list.